kbernhagen/lufah/README.md

     wait-until-paused
-                     run until all target groups seem paused enable-all-gpus  enable all unclaimed gpus in specified group start            start local client service; peer must be "." stop             stop local client service; peer must be "."
+                     run until all target groups seem paused enable-all-gpus  enable all unclaimed gpus in specified group dump-all         dump all paused units in specified group or all groups start            start local client service; peer must be "." stop             stop local client service; peer must be "."